top of page

 Is a pet/sales agreement required?

-Yes, all buyers sign a pet/sales agreement, a legal document protecting both parties and recording sales for our taxed cattery.
+Yes, all buyers are required to sign our kitten sales paperwork and our pet spay and neuter agreement.
+This is a legal document protecting both parties as well as recording sales for our taxed cattery.
 Pet-only buyers must provide proof of spaying/neutering.
-Unauthorized breeding results in legal action in Henderson, NV.
+Unauthorized breeding results in legal action in Henderson, NV with a hefty fine.

 Can I return my kitten after a few weeks or months due to behavior changes, allergies, or litter box issues?